keithjjones/fileintel/README.md

 This works with Python v2, but it should also work with Python v3.
 If you find it does not work with Python v3 please post an issue.

 This code has been tested on Windows 7 and Mac OSX El Capitan.
+If you try this on any other type of machine please let me know!

 ## Help Screen: